JohnFF/edevtest/readme.md

 10. Use the validation rule constants from the engine for the interface as well by passing them as Twig variables.
 This ensures there are never discrepancis between front end and back end validation.
 The other alterntive would be to use AJAX queries, but this is highly ineffiecient.

+11. Use regexes only for character checks.
+Length checks are separate checks for granularity.

+12. Electing not to include a password strength meter at this stage.